arielibaba/Job-Recommendation-Engine/README.md

 levels, 1, 2 and 3:<br>
 → *Level 1* is very general, and includes about ten elements (Industry,Agriculture, Services etc... ), and is not present in this dataset.<br>
 → *Level 2* is a little more precise, and its elements are categories of jobs (Accounting, Sales, Reception)<br>
-→ *Level 3* designates the trades as such (Accounting assistant, Accountant, Salesperson, Salesperson, Switchboard operator, Receptionist)
+→ *Level 3* designates the jobs as such (Accounting assistant, Accountant, Salesperson, Salesperson, Switchboard operator, Receptionist)

 **Note:**<br>
 We can consider several interactions between the jobs to generate this graph:<br>